 Higher Education and Sports Teams top the list for engagement rate by follower with performance well beyond the cross-industry average.

-Similar to the performance we saw for views per follower, Higher Ed, Sports, and Nonprofits out-earn other industries for the average engagement rate by follower metric.
+Similar to the performance we saw for views per follower, Higher Ed, Sports, and Travel out-earn other industries for the average engagement rate by follower metric.
 Combining above average reach with content their audiences are excited about is a surefire way to yield high per-follower engagement.

-Engagement Rate by Follower Standout Performer: Patagonia
+Engagement Rate by Follower Standout Performer: Air France

 Average Monthly Follower Growth